 Confirming the Tau Ceti planets will be a story worth watching, for this is a star close enough to the Sun to factor into our thinking for spectroscopic atmospheric analyses in future missions.
 Quoting the paper again:

-With a distance of only 3.7 pc, HD 10700 [Tau Ceti] is the third closest star reported to be a host to a putative planetary system after Epsilon Eridani (Hatzes et al., 2000) with a distance of 3.2 pc and ?
-Centauri B (Dumusque et al., 2012) with a distance of 1.3 pc, though both of these remain to be con?rmed and Zechmeister et al. (2005) have cast considerable doubt on the existence of a planet around Epsilon Eridani.
+With a distance of only 3.7 pc, HD 10700 [Tau Ceti] is the third closest star reported to be a host to a putative planetary system after Epsilon Eridani (Hatzes et al., 2000) with a distance of 3.2 pc and α Centauri B (Dumusque et al., 2012) with a distance of 1.3 pc, though both of these remain to be confirmed and Zechmeister et al. (2005) have cast considerable doubt on the existence of a planet around Epsilon Eridani.
 This makes HD 10700 an ideal target for future direct-imaging missions.
-The signals we ?nd, which suggest the presence of low-mass planets, are consistent with both current theoretical models for low-mass planet formation and extant observational evidence for the presence of low-mass planets in the immediate Solar neighbourhood.
+The signals we find, which suggest the presence of low-mass planets, are consistent with both current theoretical models for low-mass planet formation and extant observational evidence for the presence of low-mass planets in the immediate Solar neighbourhood.

-The paper is “Signals embedded in the radial velocity noise Periodic variations in the ?
-Ceti velocities,” accepted for publication in Astronomy & Astrophysics and available online.
+The paper is “Signals embedded in the radial velocity noise Periodic variations in the τ Ceti velocities,” accepted for publication in Astronomy & Astrophysics and available online.

 tzf_img_post